richard-dennehy/raytracer_rs/docs/performance.md

 - Performance impact: 5-10% reduction on trivial scenes, 15-20% on complex scenes

 Note: storing normal matrix and inverse increases size of struct significantly, which may negatively impact performance

+### Only store transformation matrix inverse
+Only store inverted matrix in `Transform` data structure, and invert it back for operations that require the non-inverted matrix e.g. multiplying Vectors/Points

+This reduces the size of the type, which may improve cache utilisation and function calls

+- Effort: moderate - required substantial effort to introduce strong property tests, then minor effort to change implementation details
+- Performance impact: 4-8% reduction in execution time

+Note: this change allows the Transform inverse function to no longer return an option, removing some branching.
+The performance impact of this additional change is negligible.